Pre-Existing Injuries And Workers’ Comp Claims

 Aggravating A Preexisting Injury At Work

-What happens when someone is hurt at work and injures a previously injured body part?
-For example, let’s assume someone has preexisting back problems, a pretty commonplace occurrence for all of us as we get older, and then during the course of their employment they sustain an accident where that preexisting back problem, while it had been manageable in the past, was now aggravated or worsened to such an extent that that worker needs medical care.
+What happens when someone is hurt at work and aggravates pre-existing injuries?
+For example, let’s assume someone has preexisting back problems, a pretty commonplace occurrence for all of us as we get older, and then during the course of their employment, they sustain an accident where that preexisting back problem, while it had been manageable in the past, was now aggravated or worsened to such an extent that that worker needs medical care.

 Well, the workers’ compensation law in New Jersey provides protection and coverage for those types of injuries.
 It’s a very broad test in that the Workers’ Compensation Act is remedial social legislation.
 It’s meant to benefit injured workers.
 That’s its main purpose, so when you have that kind of very expansive state law, the courts are instructed to interpret that law when there’s an odd situation that occurs in such a way to provide as much coverage as possible without changing the actual words that are part and parcel of the law.